-*This course will include a live session at the end of the course.
+*This course does not include weekly live Q&As, but will have a live session at the end of the course

 CGMA policy states that all students will have access to classroom content for the duration of the class plus 4 weeks to review content.
 After this time is up classroom content will no longer be available.

 For those classes with live Q&As, Q&A recordings as well as feedback recordings will be available for up to 6 months after the class is complete.*

 *This class does not qualify, as it does not include live Q&As